Integrated Principal Components Analysis: Covariance Estimators for iPCA

 \end{enumerate} \end{restatable}

-This approach for estimating $\Sig$ is the familiar MLE for the concatenated data $\tilde{\X}$, and hence, performing concatenated PCA (i.e. applying PCA to $\tilde{\X}$) is equivalent to a special case of iPCA, where we set $\Delt_k = \mathbf{I}$ for each $k$.
-While this illuminates another way in which iPCA is related to PCA, we will see in Section~\ref{sec:empirical_results} that concatenated PCA performs poorly when the data sets are of different scales.
+This approach for estimating $\Sig$ is the familiar MLE for the concatenated data $\tilde{\X}$, and hence, performing concatenated PCA is equivalent to a special case of iPCA, where we set $\Delt_k = \mathbf{I}$ for each $k$.
+While this formalizes the connection between PCA and iPCA, we will see in Section~\ref{sec:empirical_results} that concatenated PCA performs poorly when the data sets are of different scales or when the feature dependencies are stronger than the sample dependencies.
 In the next section, we discuss more effective methods for estimating the iPCA covariances.